balabanas/memc-protobuf/README.md

 ## Run instructions
 1. Start memcached containers: `docker compose up`
-2. Make sure the data to load is in appropriate directory, and named appropriately (default is `/data/appsinstalled/*.tsv.gz`), but you may alter parameters in `op.add_option` section of the `memc_load.py`
+2. Make sure the data to load is in appropriate directory, and named appropriately (default is `/data/appsinstalled/*.tsv.gz`), but you may alter parameters in `op.add_option` section of the `memc_load.py`.
+NB!
+If you whant to use data from `data/appinstalled directory` of the source code, set the parameter `pattern` to `data/appsinstalled/*.tsv.gz`: the first slash is omitted.
 3. Run `main` in `memc_load.py`: `python memc_load.py`

 ## Run tests